 - 7 Call Miami Pedestrian Accident Attorney Boris Lavent Today

-How Our Pedestrian Accident Attorneys Can Help You After an Accident
+How Our Personal Injury Attorneys Can Help You After an Accident

 When you are injured and someone else is to blame you have the right to demand compensation.
 However, you also need to take care of yourself after your accident.
 The last thing you need during your recovery is the stress of navigating a lawsuit on your own.

 Personal injury cases can be complicated and are best handled by an experienced attorney.
 Hiring a lawyer will give you the time you need to get back on your feet and help to maximize your recovery.

-Here’s how our Miami personal injury lawyers will help you after your pedestrian accident.
+Here’s how our personal injury attorneys will help you after your pedestrian accident.

 1. We’ll Protect You From Insurance Companies

 Insurance companies will probably be involved if you’ve been injured in a motor vehicle accident.
 These companies aren’t interested in helping you get the money you need.
 In fact, they will do whatever they can to limit your payout.
 At Lavent Law, P.A., our attorneys will protect you from the manipulative tactics and approaches on which insurance companies rely.
 We’ll hold them accountable and demand that they extend a fair and reasonable settlement offer.

 2. We’ll Maximize Your Recovery By Carefully Investigating Your Case

 More than one person can be responsible for causing an accident in Miami.
 It’s important that you are able to identify anyone who may have contributed to your injury.
 Why?
 You can seek compensation from anyone who shares fault.
 Our attorneys will carefully investigate your case to determine the cause(s).
 This will then allow us to identify who is to blame.
 This could include drivers, bicyclists, the government, employers, or even manufacturers of defective products.
 We’ll demand compensation from anyone who caused you harm.

 3. We’ll Limit Your Liability If You Share Fault